Lee Stadele is the elected Boulder County Surveyor, and Jason Emery is the appointed Deputy Boulder County Surveyor.

 Land Surveyor’s Corner

-- Boulder County Benchmarks and Photos 2015 – James Creek, Lefthand Creek, St. Vrain Creek Corridors
+- Boulder County Benchmarks 2015 with photos – James Creek, Lefthand Creek, St. Vrain Creek Corridors

 - Boulder County Benchmarks 2014 – Boulder Creek, Four Mile Creek, Lefthand Creek, Middle St. Vrain Creek Corridor